sachabruttin/CosmosDbExplorer/README.md

 ## Installation

-Download the lastest version from [releases](https://github.com/sachabruttin/DocumentDbExplorer/releases) and unzip it.
-Run `DocumentDbExplorer.exe`.
+Download the lastest version from [releases](https://github.com/sachabruttin/CosmosDbExplorer/releases) and unzip it.
+Run `CosmosDbExplorer.exe`.

 ## How to Start